gngordon/Create-or-Reset-VMs/README.md

 REQUIREMENTS
 Requires PowerCLI.
 Change variables for vCenter and the MDT SQL database.
+Settings.ini = Contains the variables for vCenter and the MDT SQL database.
+Change as required.
-List of VMs in comma separated file.
+List of VMs in comma separated file. (defaults to vmlist.csv)

+SETUP
+Edit the settings.ini file - Change the vSphere values, the MDT SQL information, and tune the default behaviour of the script.

+Edit the vmlist.csv file to define your VMs